-The Judicial Programs Department's mission is to assist court administrators, judges and staff throughout Pennsylvania's 60 judicial districts in ensuring the efficient operation of Pennsylvania's minor and trial courts and to promote the equitable administration of justice throughout the Commonwealth.
+The Judicial Programs Department mission is to assist court administrators, judges and staff throughout Pennsylvania's 60 judicial districts in ensuring the efficient operation of Pennsylvania's minor and trial courts and to promote the equitable administration of justice throughout the Commonwealth.
 Judicial Programs provides assistance to the local courts on diverse issues such as financial management, caseflow management, personnel, technology and other aspects of managing a complex judicial system.
 The department will also work closely with the Supreme Court, the Court's rules committees and other departments within the AOPC to assist with implementation of policies, procedures, rule changes and reporting standards.
 This assistance includes:

-- conceiving, developing and implementing new judicial programs; evaluating and maintaining existing programs - providing information about judicial program development and trends either within Pennsylvania or nationally - reviewing and assessing local court requests for complement level and/or organizational structure changes and other related human resources needs - collecting, analyzing and disseminating data and information regarding court program operations - establishing standards and procedures for program performance, audits and evaluation - devising, developing and conducting training and continuing education programs for local court staff - analyzing the impact of legislation related to judicial operations and devising solutions for implementation of new statutes and statutory changes - overseeing senior judicial assignments, requests for changes of venue/venire and AOPC communication with judicial districts concerning president judge elections.
+- providing information about judicial program development and trends within Pennsylvania and nationally - reviewing and assessing local court requests for complement level and/or organizational structure changes and other related human resources needs - collecting, analyzing and disseminating data and information regarding court operations - establishing standards and procedures for program performance, audits and evaluation - devising, developing and conducting training and continuing education programs for local court staff - analyzing the impact of legislation related to judicial operations and devising solutions for implementation of new statutes and statutory changes - overseeing senior judicial assignments, requests for changes of venue/venire and AOPC communication with judicial districts concerning president judge elections - developing training, testing and certification of court interpreters - assisting judicial districts in planning, implementing and maintaining problemsolving courts.